Murder of Nicole Brown Simpson and Ron Goldman: Murders

 On the evening of June 12, 1994, Brown and Simpson both attended their daughter Sydney's dance recital at Paul Revere Middle School.
 Afterward, Brown and her family went to eat at Mezzaluna restaurant.
 One of the waiters at the restaurant was Ron Goldman, who had become close friends with Brown in recent weeks, but was not assigned to the Brown family's table.

-Brown and her children went to Ben & Jerry's before returning to her condominium on Bundy Drive, Brentwood.
+Brown and her children went to Ben & Jerry's before returning to her condominium at 875 Bundy Drive, Brentwood.
 The manager of Mezzaluna recounted that Brown's mother telephoned the restaurant at 9:37 pm PDT asking about a pair of lost eyeglasses.
 The manager found the glasses and put them in a white envelope, which Goldman took with him as he left the restaurant at the end of his shift at 9:50 pm; he intended to drop them off at Brown's place.

 Brown's neighbors testified that they heard profuse barking coming from outside throughout the night, beginning around 10:15 pm.
 Around 10:55 pm., a dogwalker who lived a few blocks away from Brown came across Brown's Akita dog barking in the street outside her home.
 The Akita, whose legs were covered in blood, followed the man home; he tried to walk the dog back to where he found it, but the dog resisted.
 Later, he left the Akita with a neighboring couple who offered to keep the dog overnight; as the dog was agitated, the couple decided to walk it back to where it had been found.
 Around midnight, as they reached the area where the Akita had been found, the dog stopped outside Brown's home and the couple saw Brown's body lying outside the house.
 Police were called to the scene and found Goldman's body near Brown's.